tomcritchlow/tomcritchlow.github.io/_posts/2020-04-13-after-peacetime.md

 4. Rapid, continual sensemaking leveraging your industry insights & network of indies.
 5. Look for ways to help clients place bets, expect faster turnaround and shorter timeframes.

 Oh, and drop the wartime analogy.
-It doesn't help anyone -  you're not a general, this is not a war and what's needed is agile cooperation with other indies.
+It doesn't help anyone -  you're not a general, this is not a war and what's most needed is agile cooperation.

+Stay safe, much love.